JIC Hydraulic Fittings : A Complete Guide

 JIC 37 Degree Flare Fittings

-JIC hydraulic fittings are widely used in most hydraulic and fluid power systems.
-Both male and female JIC fittings feature a 37-degree flare seating surface, creating a reliable metal-to-metal seal.
+JIC hydraulic fittings are used in hydraulic fluid power systems.
+Both male and female JIC fittings have a 37-degree flare seating surface to create a reliable metal-to-metal seal.
 The sealing is achieved through direct contact between the male flare and the female cone seat, which is regarded as a mechanical connection.
 A complete JIC tubing assembly is made up of three components: the fitting body, flare nut, and sleeve.
 In the market, this is commonly referred to as a flared fitting, well known for its performance in high-pressure hydraulic applications.

 Advantages of Using JIC Hydraulic Fittings